 Frequently asked questions (FAQs)

-What should I know about the American Rescue Plan Act of 2021?
+What should I know about the Inflation Reduction Act of 2022?

-On March 11, 2021, President Biden signed the American Rescue Plan Act of 2021.
-The new law provides a temporary boost in the amount of premium assistance (government tax credits) available and removes the “cliff” that makes people ineligible for subsidies if their income exceeds 400% of the Federal Poverty Level (FPL) for 2021 and 2022.
-Members who qualify will not have to pay more than 8.5% of their household income for the second lowest cost silver plan in their region.
+The new law provides for the continuation of additional premium assistance (government tax credits) first made available through the American Rescue Plan Acts, and allows those making more than 400% of the Federal Poverty Level (FPL) to take advantage of premium assistance through 2025.
+Members who qualify will not have to pay more than 8.5% of their household income for the second-lowest cost silver plan in their region.

 Members who purchased their Blue Shield plan through Covered California and didn’t qualify for a subsidy previously may now qualify.
 Members who already obtained a subsidy through Covered California may be eligible for additional subsidies to help with the cost of their health plan premiums.